 top of page

 Much of my work centers on questions of psychological unity, which bear on a number of traditional philosophical concerns, including personal identity, self-knowledge, the unity of consciousness, and the nature of belief.
+My book on the split-brain phenomenon is available through Amazon

 Prior to this, I was in the Department of Philosophy and the Cognitive Science Program at Indiana University, Bloomington.
 Before coming to Bloomington I was in the Philosophy Department and the PNP Program at Washington University in St. Louis.
 Prior to that I was a Mellon Postdoctoral Fellow at Oxford University.
 I earned my Ph.D. at the University of Maryland and my B.A. at Vassar College